-He has shot for PBS Frontline, National Geographic, and Fault Lines, the flagship documentary program on Al Jazeera English.
-Victor has covered the protests in Ferguson and Baltimore and the disappearance of the 43 students in Mexico.
-Some of the places he's filmed: Afghanistan, the DRC, Myanmar, India, the Arctic Circle, Rwanda, and many many more.
+Victor Tadashi Suarez is a five-time Emmy-nominated documentary director of photography based in Chicago.
+In 2014, he was among the first film crews to arrive in Ferguson following the death of Michael Brown.
+Since then, he has DP'd over forty documentary films for PBS Frontline, National Geographic, and Fault Lines, the flagship documentary program on Al Jazeera English.
+Victor has also covered the protests in Standing Rock and the disappearance of the 43 students in Mexico.
+Some of the places he's filmed: Afghanistan, Congo (DRC), Myanmar, India, the Arctic Circle, Rwanda, and many many more.